cirosantilli/markdown-style-guide/index.md

 ### Top-level header

-The *top-level header* is an:

-- optional
-- `h1` header
-- that is the first line of a `.md` file
-- and contains the entire file, that is, there are not other `h1` headers in the same file

-Top-level headers serve as a title for the entire document.
+If you target HTML output, write your documents so that it will have one and only one `h1` element as the first thing in it that serves as the title of the document.
+This is the HTML top-level header.

+How this `h1` is produced may vary depending on your exact technology stack: some stacks may generate it from metadata, for example Jekyll through the front-matter.

+Storing the top-level header as metadata has the advantage that it can be reused elsewhere more easily, e.g. on a global index, but the downside lower portability portable.

+If your target stack does not generate the top-level header in another way, include it in your markdown file.
+E.g., GitHub.

-Top-level headers on files such as `README.md`, `index.md` or analogous serve as a title for their parent directory.
+Top-level headers on index-like files such as `README.md` or `index.md` should serve as a title for their parent directory.

-Projects must be consistent if they use top-level headers or not: files which serve analogous functions must either all have top-level headers or not.
+Prefer top-level headers that match the file / directory name, e.g., for file:

+    file-name.md

+Use:

+    # File name

 Downsides of top-level headers:

 -   take up one header level.
 This means that there are only 5 header levels left, and each new header will have one extra `#`, which looks worse and is harder to write.

 -   duplicate filename information, which most often can already be seen on a URL.
     In most cases, the filename can be trivially converted to a top-level, e.g.: `some-filename.md` to `Some filename`.

 Advantages of top-level headers:

 - more readable than URL's, especially for non-technically inclined users.

-If possible, use a technology stack that stores top-level header information outside of the ordinary markdown.
-For example, in [Jekyll](https://github.com/jekyll/jekyll) projects, top-level header information can be stored as file metadata on the front matter, and used from templates.

-Prefer to start headers of files without a top-level header at level `h1`.

 ### Header case